| From chaotic hay market to trendy urban center, Sennaya Ploschad was always been a lively part of Saint Petersburg.

 The Church of the Assumption was a large and strong looking Church.
 It became the center for conservative orthodox thinking and symbol of old Russia that would persevere and rise again.
 A bastian against foreign influence and a magnet for conservative thought.

 This was not always good.
-This is where the Czar would look for support anti-foreign legions and it was here an angry mob could be assembled to purge whole area of town of "undesireable" residents.
+This is where the Czar would many persons with anti-foreign sentiment and it was here an angry mob could be assembled to purge whole area of town of "undesireable" residents.
 The mob would trash and burn anything and anyone in its path.

 The Hay Market around 1960 just before the demolition of the Church of the Assumption.
 Double-decker trolley buses run up and down Sadovaya Street.